-# Only set if singularity is not in $PATH. #SINGULARITY = /opt/singularity/bin/singularity # Forces _all_ jobs to run inside singularity.
+# Forces _all_ jobs to run inside singularity.
 SINGULARITY_JOB = true # Forces all jobs to use the CernVM-based image.
-SINGULARITY_IMAGE_EXPR = "/cvmfs/cernvm-prod.cern.ch/cvm3" # Maps $_CONDOR_SCRATCH_DIR on the host to /srv inside the image.
-SINGULARITY_TARGET_DIR = /srv # Writable scratch directories inside the image.
-Auto-deleted after the job exits.
-MOUNT_UNDER_SCRATCH = /tmp, /var/tmp
+SINGULARITY_IMAGE_EXPR = "/cvmfs/cernvm-prod.cern.ch/cvm3"

 SINGULARITY_JOB = !isUndefined(TARGET.SingularityImage) SINGULARITY_IMAGE_EXPR = TARGET.SingularityImage

-Then, users could add the following to their submit file (note the quoting):
+Then, users would add the following to their submit file (note the quoting):

 +SingularityImage = "/cvmfs/cernvm-prod.cern.ch/cvm3"